nvpro-samples/vk_denoise_nrd/README.md

 supported options, such as normal and roughness encoding.
 Our sample leaves this at default (i.e. linear roughness and RGB10A2 normal encoding).

-At CMake configuration time, NRD also creates a shader include file 'nrd/Shaders/Include/NRDEncoding.hlsli' that will be used to communicate the chosen normal and roughness encoding to the user's shaders.
+'nrd/Shaders/Include/NRD.hlsli' will be used to communicate the chosen normal and roughness encoding to the user's shaders.

 ## Integration of NRD